Siyaram68/Computer-Network/README.md

-All programs are in C Program
+All programs are in C Language.